 Program Integration Director & Head Librarian

-Nicky is looking forward to beginning her 22nd year at Carlthorp.
-Over the course of those years she has held many positions.
-She began as a PE teacher, moved to 1st grade for six years, followed by 3rd grade for eight years and has now been the Head Librarian for five years.
-Additionally, Nicky has stepped into the role of Program Integration Director.
-She oversaw the COVID return plans, coordinating the Parent Education Workshop Series at CS, and collaborating with fellow faculty and staff on the Diversity, Equity, and Inclusion curriculum.
+Nicky has held several positions since starting at Carlthorp School in 1999.
+She began as a P.E. teacher, moved to 1st grade for six years, followed by 3rd grade for eight years and has now worked in the Library for over nine years.
+Additionally, Nicky has stepped into the role of Program Integration Director, overseeing the school's COVID return plans, coordinating parent education workshops at CS, and collaborating with fellow faculty and staff on the Diversity, Equity, and Inclusion curriculum.
 She holds an Administrative Credential, a Masters of Art in Elementary Education, a Clear Credential in Elementary Education, and a B.A in Sociology with a minor in Family Studies.
 Nicky enjoys yoga, traveling, and spending time with her friends and family.
 She has always been devoted to helping children achieve their potential, knowing that they need to be well-prepared for the complex world in which they will live.

 Director of Admissions

 Having served as a career admission professional for the past 20 years, Stephen has held a variety of roles in a number of different admission offices including at his alma mater, Drew University, along with those at Occidental College (CA) and at New York University (NY).
 Ultimately, Stephen made the transition from working in higher education, and entered the world of K-12 independent schools.
 Now, he could not be happier.
 After gaining admission experience locally at The Buckley School in Sherman Oaks (CA), at The Pennington School (NJ), and most recently at Fort Worth Country Day (TX), Stephen is delighted to return home to Los Angeles, and to join the fantastic Carlthorp Community.

 Stephen holds a Bachelor of Arts degree in Psychology and Sociology from Drew University and a master’s degree in Educational Leadership from the University of Pennsylvania.
 In his free time, Stephen enjoys spending as much time as possible in the mountains or walking along the beach, exploring the latest museum or restaurant, or traveling within the United States or abroad.